 Beam and Point Spread Functions

-Integrating this intensity over all solid angles shows that the total emitted spectral power is :
+For this intensity pattern the total emitted power is

 The short green arrows in Fig. 2 illustrate the emission of light by this cosine source.
-As illustrated by the long green arrows in Fig. 2, the emitted intensity will give rise to a radiance , where is the distance from the source and is direction measured from the axis of the emitted intensity.
+As illustrated by the long green arrows in this ﬁgure, the emitted intensity will give rise to a radiance , where is the distance from the source and is direction measured from the axis of the emitted intensity.
 The light emitted by this source is then detected by a well collimated radiance sensor that can scan past the source as shown in Fig. 2.

-With these deﬁnitions, the point spread function (PSF) is deﬁned as the detected radiance normalized by the maximum of the emitted intensity:
+The Point Spread Function (PSF) is then deﬁned as the detected radiance normalized by the maximum of the emitted intensity:

 The PSF can be visualized as the “glow” of light around distant street light seen through a foggy atmosphere as seen in Fig. 3.
-Although a street light is not a cosine-emitting point source, the angular pattern of the ”glow” seen around the light gives a qualitative feeling for the PSF, which is just the pattern of the radiance distribution centered on the source.
+Although a street light is not a cosine-emitting point source, the angular pattern of the glow seen around the light gives a qualitative feeling for the PSF, which is just the pattern of the radiance distribution centered on the source.

-when the shark is seen from distance .
-Thus, given the actual appearance of an object (the appearance at distance or through a vacuum) and the PSF of the medium, the appearance of the object as seen through the medium can be computed.
+Thus, given the inherent appearance of an object (the appearance at distance or through a vacuum) and the PSF of the medium, the appearance of the object as seen through the medium can be computed.
 In other words, the PSF completely characterizes the eﬀect of the environment on an image.

 Thus the image at distance is the same as at distance 0.